 After around one hour of walking, and not having reached Jezerce yet, a car approached them (approximate coordinates 44.8785459,15.6968122).
 The motor was turned off, and after a short while five dogs were released from the car.
 They ran towards the four people on the move.
 The respondent reported that one of them bit him into his left leg, close to the ankle.
 However, the dog’s teeth didn’t enter his leg because he was wearing two layers of trousers due to the cold.
 He was then able to escape the dog by climbing a tree.

 Three or four officers then got off the car.
-They were wearing blue uniforms, and on their sleeves there was an emblem containing the letters “POLICIJA”.
+According to the respondent, they were wearing blue uniforms, and on their sleeves there was an emblem containing the letters “POLICIJA”.
 They told the dogs to sit down and the group of four to climb down from the tree.

 The respondent then asked: